-Below you'll find testimonials from customers across different industries and geographies describing how they've benefited from implementing a serverless approach using AWS Lambda.
+Learn how customers across industries and geographies have benefited from implementing a serverless approach using AWS Lambda and the AWS Serverless Platform.

 Speed Shift Media provides advertising agencies with turnkey managed advertising solutions.
 Their advertising data consistently syncs and processes, creating a constant workload for their servers.
 They were unable to efficiently handle bursts of activity which led to slower data processing times and a backlog in their client data.
 They started using AWS Lambda to perform minor Amazon S3 file manipulation and then moved to several standalone microservices fronted by Amazon API Gateway.
 They were able to quickly iterate on serverless, which has now fully replaced the legacy version, creating increased productivity, a cost savings of more than 25%, and data processing that is 99% faster.